leeb003/supabase-mcp/README.md

 ## Security Notes

-- The server uses the Supabase service role key and access token
+- The server uses the Supabase service role key
-- Access token validation is performed on startup
+- Access token validation is no longer performed
 - All database operations are validated through Pydantic models
 - Keep environment variables and config files secure
 - Never commit sensitive credentials to version control